FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

         For *FHI-aims* files, three main cards appear in the overview page:

-        - *Materials* card: Shows key information and visulization of the composition and conventional cell.
+        - *Materials* card: Shows key information and visualization of the composition and conventional cell.
         <img src="images/example_3-2_materials_card.png" alt="screenshot of electronic properties card" width="250">

         - *Electronic properties* card: Shows the calculated band structure, density of states, and Brillouin zone.